cockroachdb/docs/v22.2/alter-function.md

 Parameter | Description
 ----------|------------
-`function_with_argtypes` | The name of the function with optional function arguments to alter.
+`function_with_argtypes` | The name of the function, with optional function arguments to alter.
 `name` | The new name of the function.
 `role_spec` | The role to set as the owner of the function.
 `schema_name` | The name of the new schema.